Do I have to submit an application to the CAP school I select?

 Will I have to submit another application or app fee to get into UT Austin?

-No, you will not.
+No, you will not need to submit a transfer application to UT Austin.
 If you meet the requirements and take advantage of your guaranteed admission to UT Austin, you will not have to submit a transfer application or pay an application fee.
 During the fall of your freshman year, we'll send you information about the process you must follow to let us know that you intend to enroll at UT Austin.

 When will I select a major for my studies at UT Austin?